hongaar/semantic-release-yarn/README.md

 The
 [`registry`](https://yarnpkg.com/configuration/manifest#publishConfig.registry)
-can be configured in the `package.json` and will take precedence over the configuration in environment variables and the `.yarnrc.yml` file.
+can be configured in the `package.json` and will take precedence over the configuration in environment variables and the `.yarnrc.yml` file:

 ```json
 {